 Having the chance to witness your little one’s first steps is an amazing experience!

 We’ve previously talked about the importance of reaching certain milestones like standing up or crawling.
-Today we chose a very exciting topic that’s very important when your daughter is taking her first steps: pushing and pulling objects to keep balance.
+Today we chose a very exciting topic that’s very important when your little one is taking their first steps: pushing and pulling objects to keep balance.

 It may seem that holding an object while walking could be complicated for your little one.
-If she’s barely walking, you would think that doing two things at the same time might affect her balance.
+If they’re barely walking, you would think that doing two things at the same time might affect their balance.
 Turns out it’s exactly the other way around!
-Research shows that carrying an object may actually improve her balance.
+Research shows that carrying an object may actually improve their balance.

 In a recent study, the researchers took the time to observe fifty 13-month-olds in their own homes, paying special attention to the holding of objects while walking or crawling.
 Turned out, walkers rarely fell while holding objects.
 Actually, 90% of the walkers carried objects while walking for no apparent reason and their falling decreased while doing so; they fell twice as often when not holding objects.